Mike-Honey/AIHW-principal-diagnosis/README.md

 The data uses a very detailed set of Age Groups - for every 5 year band, up to 84 years old.
 For quicker analysis, I've added my own Age Group Summary field, which arbitrarily groups sets of AIHW Age Groups.

 Note the project's current scope spans multiple editions of the ICD diagnosis definitions, so you may find the codes you are interested in are split under various groups.
+Where the description changes for a code or group of codes, I present the description from the latest available datacube.

 The final tool used is [Power BI](https://powerbi.microsoft.com/).
 This is an interactive data visualisation tool, that allows interactive filtering and exploration of the data, from any modern web browser.